 Usually on digital and prepayment meters you can access each reading by pressing a button on the meter.
 Sometimes they’re marked Rate 1 and Rate 2.

-You don’t usually need to take a reading for a prepayment meter, as you usually pay for energy as you go along.
-But it can still be useful to keep track.
+You don’t usually need to take a reading for a prepayment meter but it can still be useful to keep track.

 You should be able to scroll through different screens on your prepayment meter.
 One usually displays how much credit you have left, and the other shows you your usage.